 Times Have Changed Since Reagan's 1986 Tax Reform

-Getting the bill passed had required a rare trip by the 40th president to Capitol Hill to browbeat fellow Republicans who'd earlier blocked the measure in the House.
+Getting the bill passed had required a rare trip by the 40th president to Capitol Hill to browbeat fellow Republicans who had earlier blocked the measure in the House.

 "I think all of us here today know what a herculean effort it took to get this landmark bill to my desk," Reagan said to the assembled crowd.